coolheinze/yar/API.md

     - `isSecure` - determines whether or not to transfer using TLS/SSL.
 Defaults to _true_.
     - `isHttpOnly` - determines whether or not to set HttpOnly option in cookie.
 Defaults to _false_.
     - `ttl` - sets the time for the cookie to live in the browser, in milliseconds.
 Defaults to null (session time-life - cookies are deleted when the browser is closed).
 - `customSessionIDGenerator` - an optional function to create custom session IDs.
-Must retun a string and have the signature `function (request)` where:
+Must return a string and have the signature `function (request)` where:
     - `request` - (optional) is the original **request** received from the client.

 #### Route Options